Qatar Airways to reveal ‘Qsuite Next Gen’ at Farnborough International Airshow 2024

 Visitors are also welcome to explore the airline’s Boeing 787-9 Dreamliner and discover Qatar Airways’ world-class product and service, as well as experience ultimate luxury and aircraft performance with Qatar Executive’s Gulfstream G700, of which Qatar Executive is the first commercial carrier in the world to operate this aircraft.

-Visitors to the Farnborough International Airshow can find Qatar Airways at Chalet C114-115 and at the Qatar Airways Discover Lounge, Hall 1 Entrance, from July 22 to 26, 2024.
+Visitors to the Farnborough International Airshow can find Qatar Airways at Chalet C114-115 and at the Qatar Airways Discover Lounge, Hall 1 Entrance, from 22-26 July 2024.